dmilith/TheSS/README.md

 }
 ```

-* Ordered, synchronous execution of service hooks (exception: scheduler commmands are executed asynchronously)
+* Supports ordered, synchronous execution of service hooks (exception: scheduler commmands and http checks are executed asynchronously)
 * Service hooks have predefined execution order and some will call others.
-This is built in behavior and it's constant.
+This is built in behavior and it's constant:

 ```sh